jephrei/LESSwork/README.md

+This project is put on hold until [my vanilla framework](https://github.com/jephrei/Framework) is fleshed out.

 LESSwork v0.1
 =====
 This is a personal framework and is a work in progress.
 Some things may be ugly and or broken.